 There are many different types of CPD.
 Examples include courses, conferences, workshops, seminars, professional reading, research and mentoring.
 Activities such as staff or team meetings that are a normal part of the work of a social worker are not considered to be continuing professional development.

 We recommend submitting your competence assessment application and full payment at least four – six weeks prior to your current competence expiry date.
+From 1 April 2018 we will not be processing any applications until they are paid for in full.
 You can email your competence assessment application in a PDF format to firstname.lastname@example.org